feather-wallet/feather/MAINTENANCE.md

 - Improve and maintain tools to check for reproducibility defects
 - Ensure releases are reproducible and stay that way
 - Upload source archives to the fallback mirror

-Goals:
-- Update Guix to benefit from the [full-source bootstrap](https://guix.gnu.org/en/blog/2023/the-full-source-bootstrap-building-from-source-all-the-way-down/)
-- Implement a system for verified reproduction

 To learn more about Feather's build system, see: `contrib/guix/README.md`